martinkasa/capacitor-secure-storage-plugin/README.md

 > [!IMPORTANT]
 > This package was renamed please use the new package name! __@evva/capacitor-secure-storage-plugin__

-Capacitor plugin for storing string values securly on iOS and Android.
+Capacitor plugin for storing string values securely on iOS and Android.

 ## How to install